zilola08/zilola08/README.md

 - ⚡ Fun facts about me: </br>
          - I watched the FRIENDS show 24 times.</br>
-         - Greatest people of my time would be Louis CK, Jordan Peterson, Meryl Streep.</br>
+         - Big fan of Louis CK's comedy, Jordan Peterson's lectures, Meryl Streep's acting. </br>
          - There are only two double-landlocked countries in the world.
 And I live in one of them.
 Boy, I cherish water.</br>